Taracque/ionic-plugin-callkit/README.md

   var callUUID;

   /**
-   * Determine wheter the plugin is available.
+   * Determine whether the plugin is available.
    *
    * @return {boolean} `true` if the plugin is available.
    */